cantie/app-store-connect-api-php/README.md

 $client->setKeyIdentifier($keyIdentifier);

 $appstore = new AppleService_AppStore($client);
+// Get apps by Bundle ID
 $results = $appstore->apps->listApps([
     "filter[bundleId]" => "YOUR_BUNDLE_ID" // filter LIKE
 ]);

-foreach ($results->getData() as $app) {
-    // Get all customer reviews for each app
+// Get all customer reviews for each app foreach ($results->getData() as $app) {
     $appCustomerReviews = $appstore->apps->listAppsCustomerReviews($app->getId());
     foreach ($appCustomerReviews as $appCustomerReview) {
         // Print all reviewer's nickname